-employU’s Transition Youth Services Program provides self-advocacy training, career preparation training, and work experiences for students ages 14-22 with a disability, including those that meet eligibility for a 504 Plan or an Individualized Education Plan (IEP).
+employU’s Youth Services provides self-advocacy training, career preparation training, and work experiences for students ages 14-22 with a disability, including those that meet eligibility for a 504 Plan or an Individualized Education Plan (IEP).

 Customers should receive a referral from Vocational Rehabilitation (VR) to be eligible for services offered by employU.
-For Transition Youth Services, there are two routes students can take.
+For Youth Services, there are two routes students can take.
 Through the Pre-ETS program, students can be referred to Vocational Rehabilitation by their school district for limited pre-employment services.
 Click here to get started with VR.